eadium/tarantool-key-value/README.md

 ## Simple API for key-value storage based on Tarantool's memtx engine
-With this API you can easily create, edit and remove any JSON-foramtted document.
+With this API you can easily create, edit and remove any JSON-formatted document.

 You can try it [here](http://kv.rasseki.pro/)